-SGLI may be converted to renewable five-year term coverage known as VGLI (Veterans' Group Life Insurance).
-The following is a summary of VGLI:
+SGLI, the Servicemembers Group Life Insurance program, can be converted to renewable five-year term life insurance coverage known as VGLI (Veterans' Group Life Insurance) after you leave the service.

 VGLI coverage is issued in multiples of $10,000 up to a maximum of $400,000.
-However, a servicemember's VGLI coverage amount cannot exceed the amount of SGLI they had in force at the time of separation from service.
+However, a service member's VGLI coverage amount can't be more than the SGLI they had when they left the service.

-Within approximately 45 to 60 days following your separation from service, you should receive an application from OSGLI.
+Within approximately 45 to 60 days following your separation from service, you should receive an application from the SGLI office.

-You have one year and 120 days from your date of separation from service to apply for VGLI.
+You have one year and 120 days, approximately 16 months, from your date of separation from service to apply for VGLI.
 After this, you are no longer eligible for VGLI.
-There are different criteria for applying within 120 days from your date of separation or after 120 days from your date of separation as noted below:
+There are different criteria for applying within 240 days (8 months) from your date of separation or after 240 days from your date of separation as noted below:

-If you submit a VGLI application within 120 days following separation from service, please submit the application along with the first month's premium.
+- If you submit a VGLI application within 240 days following separation from service, you just submit the application along with the first month's premium.
 You do not need to provide evidence of good health.

-If you submit a VGLI application between 120 days and one year and 120 days after separation from service you need to provide proof of good health and enclose the first month's premium with your application.
+- If you submit a VGLI application between 240 days and one year and 120 days after separation from service you need to provide proof of good health and pay the first month's premium with your application.

 Visit the Military.com Insurance Center to get information, advice, tips and to learn more about your life, auto, renters, and long-term care insurance options.

-Once your VGLI application is approved, the OSGLI will send you (the insured) a certificate of coverage and you will begin receiving bills on a monthly basis (unless you are a retiree and choose to have the premium payments taken directly from your retirement pay).
+Once your VGLI application is approved, you will get a certificate of coverage and you will begin receiving bills on a monthly basis (unless you are a retiree and choose to have the premium payments taken directly from your retirement pay).